 Using First World War Divisional, Regimental and Battalion Histories

-- Regimental Histories: Regimental histories for cavalry regiments are often very detailed and produced to a very high standard.
-Regimental histories for infantry regiments vary in their quality and often only devote a few paragraphs to battalions which did not serve overseas.
+- Regimental Histories: These histories can vary considerably in their quality and usefulness.
+Regimental histories for cavalry regiments are often very detailed and produced to a very high standard.
+They can even contain full casualtly lists of killed, wounded and prisoners.
+Those for infantry regiments can range from the excellent to the very poor.
+A particular problem for the those researching infantry battalions which did not serve outside of Britain and Ireland is the lack of information in histories.
+It is not unusual to find a home service battalion receiving less than a page giving the most scanty information.
 They are usually divided up by battalion or written chronologically.
 Officers are often mentioned and accounts of battles can be used to add more detail to a unit’s war diary entries.
 However, due to the number of battalions a regiment had the amount of detail can vary considerably.
-Regimental histories for cavalry regiments can be very good and some even carry full casualty lists.

-- Battalion Histories: The most useful by far, as they concern themselves solely with the activities of a single battalion.
+- Battalion Histories: These are the most useful by far, as they concern themselves solely with the activities of a single battalion.
 Though they vary considerably in their content, they will usually contain detailed descriptions of the battalion’s movements, training, officers and experiences (not always related to fighting).
-A handful of Royal Artillery units also published histories.
+While I have focussed on infantry battalions, a small number of unit histories were produced for Royal Artillery, Royal Army Service Corps etc. Unfortunately, the overwhelming majority did not produce a history.

 How to Find the Correct Regimental or Battalion History